MoeQing-Network/MoeQing-Network-BIRD2-Config/README.md

     (138211, 1201, 6939):  don't do this action(prepend 2) to AS6939
   do not announce to anyone:
     (138211, 1000, 0):     do not announce to everyone
+  announced to all locations:
+    (138211, 203, 0) announced to all locations
+  announced in Asia only:
+    To be added
 ```

 ## Informational Community